adap/flower/doc/source/explanation-differential-privacy.rst

 Local Differential Privacy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 To use local DP to add noise to the client model parameters before sending them to the server in Flower, users can use the :code:`LocalDpMod`.
-User are required to provide the hyperparameters: clipping norm value, sensitivity, epsilon, and delta.
+Users are required to provide the hyperparameters: clipping norm value, sensitivity, epsilon, and delta.

 .. image:: ./_static/DP/localdp.png
   :align: center